-Your vigilant observations can help limit how ill your pet gets, reduce his or her chance of needing overnight hospital stays and help reduce costs related to treatment of heart failure.
+Your vigilant observations can help limit how ill your pet gets, reduce his or her chance of needing overnight hospital stays and help reduce costs related to the treatment of heart failure.

 What to Do If Your Cat is Breathing Fast

-If you find that your cat’s breathing is consistently fast after keeping an eye on it for a couple of hours, contact our veterinarian as soon as possible, so they can recommend next steps to take.
+If you find that your cat’s breathing is consistently fast after keeping an eye on it for a couple of hours, contact our veterinarian as soon as possible, so they can recommend the next steps to take.
 Your cat may simply need an adjustment in medications.

 If you see other symptoms along with faster sleeping breathing rate or symptoms have become worse, this may be a medical emergency.
-In this case, your vet may assess your cat’s medical situation during your call and will likely tell you to bring the cat to AnimERge or other hospital.
+In this case, your vet may assess your cat’s medical situation during your call and will likely tell you to bring the cat to AnimERge or another hospital.